Horton Midwifery-led Unit

 Please visit our News section for important information about the Horton Maternity Unit.

-From Monday 3 October 2016 at 8.00am Horton Maternity Unit will temporarily become a midwifery-led unit.
+From Monday 3 October 2016 at 8.00am Horton Maternity Unit temporarily becomes a midwifery-led unit.

 - What does this mean for you?